JACart/local-admin/README.md

 Navigate into the local-admin directory

-Run the command npm -i.
+Run the command npm i.

 Run the command 'npm run linux-start'.
 The GUI should appear.